Global crowdfunding volumes rise 81 percent in 2012

 Massolution estimates there are 813 crowdfunding platforms worldwide, either already active or planning to launch.

-The SEC needs to adopt rules before small businesses can sell securities to investors through crowdfunding.
+The SEC needs to adopt rules before small businesses can offer and sell securities to investors through crowdfunding.

-“Equity crowdfunding has tons of potential but how regulators interpret it will be a big issue,” said Collins.
-“You will see a step change in the growth once regulation is introduced in the United States.”

 Britain is also looking at how best to regulate the sector.
 Two equity crowdfunding sites, Crowdcube and Seedrs, have already been approved by the financial regulator, while lending sites will be regulated from April next year.